DUKORAL® Cholera Vaccine

 France-based Valneva SE's strategy stems from its vision to contribute to a world where no one dies or suffers from a vaccine-preventable disease.
 Dukoral was initially produced by SBL Vaccine.

 The U.S. CDC recommends vaccination for people traveling to or living in areas of active cholera transmission.
 In addition, active immunization against disease caused by Vibrio cholerae serogroup O1 is advised for adults and children (2 years) who will be visiting endemic/epidemic areas.
+But, cholera vaccines are not 100% effective.
 Check CDC's Travel Health Notices to identify areas with active cholera transmission.

-Standard primary course for adults and children over six years: two doses; Children 2 to 6 should receive three doses.
+DUKORAL is administered with a buffer solution that, for adults, requires 150 ml of clean water.
+The standard primary course for adults and children over six years is two doses; Children to 6 should receive three doses.
 Doses are to be administered at intervals of at least one week but less than six weeks apart.
 The primary immunization course should be restarted if more than six weeks have elapsed between doses.
 Immunization should be completed at least one week before potential exposure to Vibrio cholerae O1.

 Each dose of DUKORAL vaccine suspension (3ml) contains a total of 1.25 x 1011 bacteria of the following strains: Vibrio cholerae O1 Inaba, classical biotype (heat inactivated) 31.25 x 109 bacteria, Vibrio cholerae O1 Inaba, El Tor biotype (formalin inactivated) 31.25x 109 bacteria, Vibrio cholerae O1 Ogawa, classical biotype (heat inactivated) 31.25x 109 bacteria, Vibrio cholerae O1 Ogawa, classical biotype (formalin inactivated) 31.25x 109 bacteria.
 Recombinant cholera toxin B subunit (rCTB) 1mg.

-Various countries reported cholera outbreaks in August 2023.
+Various countries have reported cholera outbreaks in 2024.

 March 8, 2023 - OCV vaccinations launched in Syria for about 1.7 million children.

-February 24, 2023 - The WHO reported A request for approximately 700,000 doses of OCV was approved, and a vaccination campaign in affected Mozambique districts in Gaza, Niassa, Sofala, and Zambezia provinces.
+February 24, 2023—The WHO reported that a request for approximately 700,000 doses of OCV was approved, and a vaccination campaign was launched in affected Mozambique districts in Gaza, Niassa, Sofala, and Zambezia provinces.

 September 30, 2022 - Cholera Vaccine: Recommendations of the U.S. CDC Advisory Committee on Immunization Practices.